Skip to main contentSkip to footer

 Course structure

-• Biomedical and Clinical Sciences for PAs – A (includes case-based learning) (60 credits)
+• Biomedical and Clinical Sciences for PAs – A (includes problem-based learning) (60 credits)

 • Clinical Skills for PAs – A (includes communication and physical exam skills) (30 credits)